-Since the last Licensing Committee an appeal against the decision of a general licensing sub-committees to revoke private hire vehicle driver licences has concluded.
-The Magistrates Court agreed with the decision made by the Licensing Sub-Committee and awarded costs against the driver of £300.
+Since the last Licensing Committee 2 appeals against the decision of officers or general licensing sub-committees to revoke private hire vehicle driver licences have concluded.
+The Magistrates Court agreed with the decision made by the Licensing Sub-Committee and awarded costs against the driver of £1500.
+This is now subject to a further appeal to the Crown Court.
+The appeal against the officer decision was withdrawn with costs awarded of £2844.